Abortions are a medical way to end a pregnancy. While the procedure may cause some pain or cramping, the discomfort is usually manageable.

 - dilation and evacuation

-We discuss what a woman can expect during each of these procedures below:
+We discuss what to expect during each of these procedures below.

-A medical abortion is when a woman takes two prescribed abortion pills to end her pregnancy.
-According to Planned Pregnancy, a doctor will typically recommend this type of abortion up to 10 weeks after a woman’s last period.
+A medical abortion is when a person takes two prescription abortion pills to end a pregnancy.
+According to the advocacy group Planned Pregnancy, a doctor will typically recommend this type of abortion up to 11 weeks after a person’s last period.

 The first pill, mifepristone, stops the pregnancy from developing.
 The second pill, misoprostol, causes the uterus to contract and pass out the pregnancy tissue.
-Some women may experience moderate pain as a result of these uterine contractions.
+Some people may experience moderate pain due to these uterine contractions.

-Every woman who has a medical abortion will respond differently.
-Some women describe the experience as being similar to having a heavy period and cramps.
-Others may experience more intense cramping.
+Everyone who has a medical abortion will respond differently.
+Some people describe the experience as being similar to having a heavy period and cramps, while others may experience more intense cramping.

-The doctor will give a woman an injection or medication to numb the cervix before performing the aspiration.
-Sometimes they prescribe a general anesthetic, but this is rare.
+The doctor will give an injection or medication to numb the cervix before performing the aspiration.
+Sometimes they can prescribe a general anesthetic, but this is rare.

 Because the procedure involves the use of pain relief medications, vacuum aspiration does not usually hurt.
-However, a woman may experience a dragging or pulling sensation during the process.
+However, a person may experience a dragging or pulling sensation during the process.

 Dilation and evacuation

-Dilation and evacuation is another type of surgical abortion that doctors typically recommend if the woman has been pregnant for more than 13 weeks, according to The American College of Obstetricians and Gynecologists (ACOG).
+Dilation and evacuation is another type of surgical abortion that doctors typically recommend if the person has been pregnant for more than 13 weeks.
+This is according to The American College of Obstetricians and Gynecologists (ACOG).

-Dilation and evacuation involves the use of a general anesthetic, which puts the woman to sleep.
-This means she will not be conscious during the procedure and will be unable to feel pain.
+Dilation and evacuation involve using a general anesthetic, which puts the person to sleep.
+This means they will not be conscious during the procedure and cannot feel pain.

-The doctor begins by using dilators, which are thin rods, to open the woman’s cervix.
-Then they use forceps and suction to remove the pregnancy tissue.
+The doctor begins by using dilators, which are thin rods, to open the cervix.
+They then use forceps and suction to remove the pregnancy tissue.

-After having a dilation and evacuation procedure, ACOG state that a woman may experience some cramping for 1 or 2 days.
-She may also have spotting or bleeding for up to 2 weeks.
+The ACOG states that after a dilation and evacuation procedure, a person may experience some cramping for 1 or 2 days.
+They may also have spotting or bleeding for up to 2 weeks.

-Some women may experience side effects after having an abortion.
-We discuss the possible side effects for each type of abortion below:
+Some people may experience side effects after having an abortion.
+We discuss the possible side effects of each type of abortion below.

 The potential side effects of a medical abortion include: